 Hives or urticaria are raised spots that form a very itchy rash.
 They’re usually harmless.

-Hives or urticaria can develop when the body releases histamines as part of an allergic reaction.
-The histamines make small blood vessels in the skin open up and leak fluid, which forms raised red blotches on the skin surface.
+Hives develop when the body releases histamines.
+The histamine makes small blood vessels in the skin open up and leak fluid, which forms raised patches on the skin surface.

 Viral infections like those that cause colds or diarrhoea can also cause hives in children.

-Your child might also develop itchy skin (with or without hives spots) because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema (dermatitis).
-This is a kind of physical irritation of sensitive skin, not an allergy.
+Your child might also develop hives because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema.

 Hives are very common but not contagious.